 Can You Use a Food Processor as a Blender?

-It might sound a little strange to use your food processor instead of blender, but it’s possible.
+It might sound strange to use your food processor instead of a blender, but it’s possible.
 Food processors are the more versatile appliance in this situation as they can handle liquids like smoothies and sauces with no problem while blenders work better for thicker substances that need pressure from blades.
 Just follow these steps:

-Some food processors come with blender attachments that allow users to make different types of foods including raw vegetables into a soup-like consistency so people don’t need to spend time chopping up everything by hand before cooking in order to watch their diets closely while still getting enough nutrients from wholesome ingredients – I’m looking at you kale!
+Some food processors come with blender attachments that allow users to make different types of foods including raw vegetables into a soup-like consistency so people don’t need to spend time chopping up everything by hand before cooking to watch their diets closely while still getting enough nutrients from wholesome ingredients – I’m looking at you kale!

 How to Make Smoothies in a Food Processor?